Ultra 60

-The Ultra 60 is similar to the higher-cost Sun Ultra 80, but is somewhat smaller and supports fewer CPUs and less memory.
+The Ultra 60 is similar to the higher-cost Ultra 80, but is somewhat smaller and supports fewer CPUs and less memory.
 The Ultra 60 may be rack-mounted using an optional kit (X9627A or 560–2548) although they were generally not rack-mounted, since the Ultra 60 was designed for use as a workstation rather than a server.
-Details can be found in the Sun Ultra 80 Rack Mount Installation Guide.
 The Enterprise 220R is an Ultra 60 motherboard in a specialized rackmount case with custom power supplies and other parts.

-The Ultra 60 is no longer sold new and was replaced by the Ultra 45.
-The last order date for the Ultra 60 was July 2002 and the last model to be shipped was in 2003, so it is now considered by Sun to be end of life.
+The Ultra 60 was replaced by the Ultra 45.
+The last order date for the Ultra 60 was July 2002, and the last model to be shipped was in 2003.

 Operating system

 Although it shipped with Solaris 7, the Ultra 60 will run later versions of Solaris up to 10, as well as Linux and FreeBSD.
 The Ultra 60 cannot run Microsoft Windows directly, although an internal PCI card (SunPCi II pro and similar) from Sun could be fitted to allow the use of Windows.